-Gradient tool (NEW)
+Gradient tool

-The Gradient tool is an absolutely new tool.
-With this tool is possible to determine the slope value between 2 point of the terrain.
-The result of slope the tool can indicate on the floor plan in percentage and in degree, which can be set in the Setting window of the tool.
+The Gradient tool is a new tool.
+With this tool is possible to determine the slope value between 2 points of the terrain.
+The result of slope the tool can indicate on the floor plan in percentage and in degree, which can be set in the setting window of the tool.